jobisoft/TbSync/README.md

 * Exchange ActiveSync (EAS v2.5 & v14.0), via [EAS-4-TbSync](https://github.com/jobisoft/EAS-4-TbSync)
 * CalDAV & CardDAV, via [DAV-4-TbSync](https://github.com/jobisoft/DAV-4-TbSync)

-TbSync introduces a Sync API, which allows other addons to hook into the TbSync, allowing them to reuse most of the glue code.
+TbSync introduces a Sync API, which allows other addons to hook into TbSync, allowing them to reuse most of the glue code.

 Further details can be found in the [wiki](https://github.com/jobisoft/TbSync/wiki) of the TbSync project and in the [how-to-get-started guide](https://github.com/jobisoft/TbSync/wiki/How-to-get-started).